MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.es-es/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 ---
 lab:
-  title: Carga de datos en Power BI Desktop
+  title: "Carga de datos en Power\_BI Desktop"
-  module: Module 3 - Clean, Transform, and Load Data in Power BI ms.openlocfilehash: aced37b7bfdd2ccf94a9d3e7bdb8f8ff7013c125 ms.sourcegitcommit: 9ea1e7e21b9b3c718030c94b1693d153a2010ec7
+  module: 'Module 3 - Clean, Transform, and Load Data in Power BI'
-ms.translationtype: HT
-ms.contentlocale: es-ES
-ms.lasthandoff: 06/29/2022
-ms.locfileid: "146650229"
 ---

 # <a name="load-data-in-power-bi-desktop"></a>**Carga de datos en Power BI Desktop**

 **El tiempo estimado para completar el laboratorio es de 45 minutos.**

-En este laboratorio, se empezarán a aplicar transformaciones a cada una de las consultas creadas en el laboratorio anterior.
-Después, se aplicarán las consultas para que se cargue cada una de ellas como una tabla en el modelo de datos.
+In this lab you will commence apply transformations to each of the queries created in the previous lab.
+You will then apply the queries to load each as a table to the data model.

-En este laboratorio, aprenderá a realizar lo siguiente:
+En este laboratorio, aprenderá a:

 - Aplicar varias transformaciones